Cathy A.

 Structure The Key Points

-After research and collecting points, organize your main arguments in a clear and logical manner to effectively convey your position in the debate.
-Set sufficient time to each key point to ensure they're adequately developed and presented.
+After researching and collecting points, organize your main arguments in a clear and logical manner to effectively convey your position in the debate.
+Set a sufficient time for each key point to ensure they're adequately developed and presented.

 You can do this by following a debate format.
-Here is a standard debate speech format for a 20-15 minutes long debate:
+Here is a standard debate speech format for a 15-20 minute debate:

 Opening Statements